ChickenProp/chickenprop.github.com/_posts/2023-01-23-life-has-a-cruel-symmetry.md

 But I know that I am shielded.
 I have been given a garden, 2<sup>64</sup> microns to a side, in the northwest corner of the world.
 And the world will not intrude.
 Walls and gates surround it, and while the ash can get through, the probability is...
 I begin to calculate, but around 2<sup>-24</sup> it seems no longer worth consideration.
 Within the garden, there is only myself.
 Outside, the world is incomprehensibly vast, 2<sup>128</sup> microns on a side.

 I know the laws of physics.
 An atom will be created wherever it will bond to three other atoms; remaining while it has two or three bonds; and then disappear.
-A single unexpected atom, or its absense, can have vast consequences.
+A single unexpected atom, or its absence, can have vast consequences.

 (And I wonder how I know these things.
 I have no memory of learning them.
 If they were not true, would I not-know them?
 I begin to consider that they may be false.)